inetprocess/sugarcli/README.md

 ## Logic Hooks
-The main command is `./sugarcli.phar logichooks`
+The main command is `./sugarcli.phar hooks`

 Subcommands are:
 ```bash